Skip to content

 Everything is going to be all right.

-These lines offer no easy comfort — but something better: a deep, lived assurance.
+These lines offer no easy comfort, but something better: a deep, lived assurance.
 Yes, life is finite.
 Yes, you’ve made mistakes, missed chances, and fallen short.
 But also: the kettle still boils.
 The sea still sparkles.
 You are still here.
 And all is not lost.

-In Whyte’s view, midlife is the point at which we’re invited to shed borrowed ambitions and begin again, this time aligned with what truly calls us — not just what impresses others.
+In Whyte’s view, midlife is the point at which we’re invited to shed borrowed ambitions and begin again, this time aligned with what truly calls us, not just what impresses others.
 It may mean stepping away from roles you’ve mastered, into uncertainty.
-It may mean returning to passions left dormant, or learning to be present in your relationships in a way you never were before.
+It may mean returning to passions left dormant or learning to be present in your relationships in a way you never were before.

-For the Australian man — who might’ve been raised on bush stoicism, hard yakka, and a quiet beer over introspection — this can feel confronting.
+For the Australian man, who might’ve been raised on bush stoicism, hard yakka, and a quiet beer over introspection, this can feel confronting.
 But it’s also liberating.
 You don’t have to have it all figured out.
 You just have to be willing to stand still, to listen, to be changed.
-Because midlife isn’t The beginning of the end.
+Because midlife isn’t the beginning of the end.
 It’s the beginning of becoming real.

-And in the quiet that follows — perhaps with a cup of tea in hand and the surf humming nearby — Mahon’s words may return, not as consolation, but as truth: Everything is going to be all right.
+And in the quiet that follows, perhaps with a cup of tea in hand and the surf humming nearby, Mahon’s words may return, not as consolation, but as truth: Everything is going to be all right.

 AUTHOR